 When looking for a great quality hay feeder you’ll want to find something robust.
-Rabbits are able to chew through even the most dense of materials so it’s important you find something durable.
+Rabbits are able to chew through even the densest of materials so it’s important you find something durable.
 Make sure you check the products size dimensions in accordance with your rabbit cage before making a purchase.

 Below we’ve listed 5 of the best rabbit hay feeders on the market which will allow your rabbit to graze comfortably all day long.